iclr-blogposts/2025/_posts/2025-04-28-conditional-flow-matching.md

 ---
 layout: distill
 title: A Visual Dive into Conditional Flow Matching
-description: Conditional flow matching was introduced by three simultaneous papers at ICLR 2023, through different approaches (conditional matching, rectifying flows and stochastic interpolants).
+description: "Conditional flow matching (CFM) was introduced by three simultaneous papers at ICLR 2023, through different approaches (conditional matching, rectifying flows and stochastic interpolants). <br/> The main part of this post, Section 2, explains CFM by using both visual intuitions and insights on its probabilistic formulations.
+Section 1 introduces nomalizing flows; it can be skipped by reader familiar with the topic, or that wants to cover them later.
+Section 3 opens on the links between CFM and other approaches, and ends with a 'CFM playground'."
-  In this blog post, we provide self-contained explanations and visualizations to understand standard flow techniques (Part 1) and conditional flow matching (Part 2).
-  In addition we provide insights to grab new intuition on conditional flow matching (Part 3)  .
 date: 2025-04-28
 future: true
 htmlwidgets: true